webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 make modules_install
 ```

-## Compilation Outputs

-[//]: <> (TODO: Seria legal expandir a explicação do dobro dos cores)

-## Install new your custom kernel
+## Install your custom kernel

-It is important to pay attention in the installation order; we install modules
+It is important to pay attention in the installation order:
-as following:

 1. Install modules
 2. Install header
 3. Install Image
 4. Update bootloader (Grub)

+### Install modules and headers

 **Attention:**
-Double your attention in the install steps.
-You can crash your system because
+From now on, double your attention in the install steps.
+You can crash your
-you have executed all commands as a root user.
+system.
 {: .notice_danger}

-### Install modules and headers

 Just type: